Treatment with Botulinum toxin

 Blepharospasm

-Blepharospasm is a condition caused by abnormal contraction of the muscles around the eye.
-This causes involuntary blinking or even full closure of the eyelids.
-It can affect one side, but in most cases it affects both eyes.
-Doctors do not know the exact cause of blepharospasm but it may be caused by loss of control of the natural blink reflex.
-Blepharospasm often follows a particular pattern and might be worse at different times of day.
-It can be triggered by things such as bright light, stress or tiredness.
-In its severe form blepharospasm can last several minutes and make the patient blind due to the inability to open their eyelids.
+Blepharospasm is characterized by abnormal contraction of the muscles around the eye.
+This can range from a mild eyelid twitch to involuntary blinking or even full closure of the eyelids.
+It usually affects both eyes, but can sometimes involve just one.
+The exact cause is unknown, but it is often attributed to a loss of control of the natural blink reflex.
+Blepharospasm can follow a particular pattern and might be worse at different times of day.
+It can be triggered by things such as bright light, stress, or fatigue.
+It often lasts only a few minutes, but in severe cases can last much longer, resulting in difficulty in performing activities of daily life due to difficulty keeping the eyes open consistently.

 Hemifacial spasm